 Financial aid helps you bridge the gap between school costs and what you and your family can reasonably contribute out-of-pocket.
 There are two types of financial aid; financial aid that is free (grants and scholarships) and financial aid that will have to be repaid at some point (loans-federal or private).

 Applications are made online at www.studentaid.gov.
 Students and parents of dependent students will need to get an FSA-ID, which is a username and password combination that allows you to sign your FAFSA electronically.
 It generally takes 48 hours for Federal Student Aid Programs to process the FAFSA and send an electronic report to the schools you listed on the FAFSA.
 We will need that report before we can evaluate your aid request.

 Your financial aid application requires IRS tax data.
 For the 2019-20 school year, you will use 2017 tax information.
 For 2020-21, you will use 2018.
-You will suppy this information by using the IRS Data Retrieval Tool which will upload your 2017 tax information.
-If necessary, a summary of a previously filed tax return, called a tax transcript, may be viewed and downloaded from www.irs.gov/transcript at Get Transcript Online, with the proper identity verification.
+You will suppy this information by using the IRS Data Retrieval Tool.
+If necessary, a summary of a previously filed tax return, called a tax transcript, may be viewed and downloaded from www.irs.gov/individuals/get-transcript at Get Transcript Online, with the proper identity verification.
 Additionally, Get Transcript by Mail can be accessed online, or the taxpayer can call 1-800-908-9946, and a transcript will be delivered to the address of record within five to 10 days.